Managing the cost

 If you skip it you’ll have a tax penalty.
 In 2014 the penalty is $95 per adult and $47.50 per child (up to $285 for a family) or 1% of household income, whichever is more.
 In 2015 the penalty increases to $325 per adult and $162.50 per child (up to $975 for a family) or 2% of household income, whichever is more.
 This then increases to $695 per adult and $347.50 per child (up to $2,085 per family) or 2.5% of family income in 2016 and beyond.

 However, there are a few reasons why the requirement may be waived, such as religious beliefs that bar someone from using health insurance benefits and extreme financial hardship.

 "After The Election: A Consumer's Guide To The Health Law," Kaiser Health News, (accessed 25 Feb.
 2013)

 No. The law does not provide free government health insurance.
 Instead, it was designed to help low and moderate-income people who don’t have health insurance obtain it.
 Some may receive government subsidies, based on family size and income, that reduce the monthly premium.
+Some people may even qualify for a subsidy amount large enough that they have a $0 monthly premium.
 Or you may qualify for Medicaid , which states now have the option of expanding to cover more people by loosening income guidelines.

 Changes in benefits

-There’s a combination of new benefits plus consumer protections that have been, or will be, put into place by January 2014.
+There’s a combination of benefits plus consumer protections that have been put into place.
 Here are some highlights:

 Your insurer picks up the entire cost for well-baby and well-child visits, vaccinations, cancer screenings such as mammograms and colonoscopies.
-Women also receive well-woman visits, which include a physical exam and other services, such as contraceptive counseling and breastfeeding support.
+Women also receive woman's health visits, which include a physical exam and other services, such as contraceptive counseling and breastfeeding support.